Cut the Line: Background

 "Cut the Line" was first recorded in 2020, as part of the recording sessions that lead to the band's eleventh studio album, Ego Trip.
 The song was one of a number of promotional songs released ahead of the album's April 2022 release, releasing on March 1, 2022.
 An accompanying music video featuring the band performing the song in a garage, released on March 4.
 "Cut the Line" was placed as the penultimate track on the album upon Ego Trips release on April 8, 2022.

-In January 2023, the band announced a deluxe edition release of Ego Trip, featuring news versions of songs featuring collaborations with other artists.
+In January 2023, the band announced a deluxe edition release of Ego Trip, featuring new versions of songs featuring collaborations with other artists.
 To promote the re-release, the band released a new version of the track "Cut the Line", featuring new guest vocals by Caleb Shomo of the band Beartooth.
 The new release pushed the song onto the Billboard Mainstream Rock Songs chart in March 2023, peaking at number one.